meodai/palette-aldente/README.md

 # Palette Aldente 🍝

 Introducing the ultimate color palette companion: **Palette Aldente** [alˈdɛnte]!
-Keep your favorite color schemes organized and easily accessible for all your creative needs.
+Curate your favorite color schemes and share them effortlessly.

 - Makes sure your `yml` or `json` is actually valid
 - Exports it to JSON